 - A. Minimum Area for Zoning District.
 The MX zoning district shall only be applied to a site with a minimum area of 100 acres, unless the Council, upon the recommendation of the Commission, determines that implementation of a master development plan on a smaller site would be beneficial to the proposed project and the City, based on the following criteria: - 1.
-The site is appropriate for the type and intensity of the proposed project; - 2.
-Services and infrastructure for the site will be sufficient to accommodate the type and intensity of the proposed development; - 3.
-The proposed project would be compatible with, and not adversely impact, the surrounding neighborhood(s), including impacts from traffic, noise, light and glare, parking, and signs; and - 4.
+The site is appropriate for the type and intensity of the proposed project; - Services and infrastructure for the site will be sufficient to accommodate the type and intensity of the proposed development; - The proposed project would be compatible with, and not adversely impact, the surrounding neighborhood(s), including impacts from traffic, noise, light and glare, parking, and signs; and - 4.
 The proposed project would provide needed services, jobs, development, and/or amenities for the area in which the site is located. - B. Master Development Plan Required.
-A master development plan pursuant to Chapter 16.140 (Master Development Plans) is required for each MX zoning district to identify specific allowable land uses and development regulations.
+A master development plan pursuant to Chapter 16.140 (Master Development Plans) is required for each MX zoning district to identify specific allowable land uses and development regulations. - C. Allowable Land Uses and Permit Requirements.
+The uses of land that may be allowed within the MX zoning district, and land use permit requirements for each allowable use shall be determined through the approval of a master development plan applicable to the specific site. - D. Development Standards.
+Proposed development and new land uses within the MX zoning district shall comply with the development standards identified for the specific site in the applicable master development plan and the following: - 1.
+Mixed use developments shall be designed to be compatible with existing and neighboring land uses.
+The development shall not cause substantial impacts on existing access, light, noise, traffic, vibration, etc., if any.